dpedu/SignSet/README.md

 - freq is how often the signs will be updated, in ticks.
 So 20 = one second.

 - flipx and flipz is used to change what order the signs are updated in.

+- Colors may be used on signs. "&&" (two ampersands) will be replaced by the color symbol, so &&4 would result in red text.
+See more color ids here: http://www.minecraftwiki.net/wiki/Formatting_codes#Color_codes